 Taking jellyfish pictures in West Reef, Wied iz-Zurrieq, Malta.

-We’re still exploring the Sony, so there isn’t much to say yet.
-It lacks a GPS and depth metre, which is unfortunate, but the marine casing makes it easy to use “program” mode and adjusting shutter speed whilst diving.
+The Sony lacks a GPS and depth metre, which is unfortunate, but the marine casing makes it easy to use “program” mode and adjusting shutter speed whilst diving.
 The marine casing—a fully separate affair—is built to work with a strobe system we’re yet to acquire.